Shoaib-Bin-Rashid/CTF_Problem_Sets/Cryptography/Basic_XOR_Task_01/Readme.md

 # Basic XOR

 ## Problem Statement
- Chinku, the self-proclaimed "XOR-acle," encrypted a secret message using XOR with the magic number 25.
+Boltu, the self-proclaimed "XOR-acle," encrypted a secret message using XOR with the magic number 25.
 Now, he forgot what it was!
 The only clue he left behind is this mysterious ciphertext:

 ```Kl|m9Z`{|k9J|zlkpm`9Zul{```